 Intel typically offers CPUs that provide better single core performance and efficiency.
-As of right now, this translates into better overall performance.
-However, the extra performance comes at a premium, so, you can expect to pay more for an Intel CPU than you would for an AMD CPU.
+As of right now, this translates into better overall gaming performance.

-Regarding gaming performance, in most scenarios, Intel’s processors hold an advantage over AMD’s processors.
+Regarding gaming performance, in most scenarios, Intel’s processors hold a slight advantage over AMD’s processors.
 However, in real-world situations, the in-game performance difference between the latest processors from AMD and Intel is pretty narrow.

 Ultimately, though, while there are many different angles in the battle between Intel and AMD for gaming-CPU supremacy, the bottom line is that both processor manufacturers present CPUs that are more than powerful enough to handle any of today’s games.
 So, whether your decision comes down to price, performance, or a little of both, both companies have something to offer.

 Another thing you’ll want to consider if you are looking for the right processor for your needs is whether or not you want to have the ability to overclock.

 Overclocking allows you to “turn-up” the speed on your processor, which can help you gain more performance.

 For the majority of users, overclocking isn’t necessary.
 However, if you want to build a new gaming computer, or you’re doing graphics design-type work, sometimes the more processing power you can get your hands on, the better.

 An overclockable processor also has the potential to remain relevant longer.
 So, if you are working with a smaller-to-medium-sized budget and you don’t want to have to upgrade your processor in 3-4 years, choosing a CPU that can be unlocked might be a good way to go.